🔍 공개 퀴즈 검색

 1. One type of tissue only

-2. Different tissues working together ✓
+2. Different tissues together ✓

 3. Individual cells